flcl42/compiled-selectors/README.md

 * `tagName`
 * `.Class`
 * `#id `
-and their combinations: `some one, another.one children#selector`
+and their combinations: `some one, another.one children#selector` are parsed, but not work.

 In this project lexx/bison parser are used(thanks to [Zach Carter](https://github.com/zaach/jison "jison repository") for interactive parser browser version and compilation).